Periodontal Treatment Can Reverse and Manage the Effects of Gum Disease

 - Scaling and Root Planing: Also called deep cleaning, this procedure thoroughly removes plaque and bacteria buildup from the base of the tooth and below the gum line and smooths tooth root surfaces to help prevent bacteria from adhering.
 If necessary, a topical antibiotic medication will be applied to help treat infection.

 - Laser Periodontal Therapy: A diode laser can aid deep cleaning by removing diseased gum tissue and clearing bacteria and infection from under the gum line.
 This state-of-the-art technology is able to trim and cauterize tissue simultaneously, promoting faster healing.

 - Flap Surgery: This procedure may be required for advanced gum disease.
 The gums are gently folded back so that tartar can be removed from below the gum line.
 The damaged bone may also be smoothed to help prevent bacteria from adhering.
 The gums are then sutured back in place so they fit snugly around the teeth.

 - Tissue Grafting: Soft-tissue and hard-tissue grafting may be performed along with flap surgery to help repair and replace unhealthy tissue and cover areas where the gums have receded.

 Contact Us Today

 By brushing your teeth at least twice a day, flossing daily, rinsing with an antibacterial mouthwash, and visiting the dentist for routine cleanings and exams every six months, you can help prevent periodontal disease.
-If you think you may be suffering from the effects of periodontal disease, contact Smiles of Trinity Family Dentistry today to schedule your appointment with Dr. Franceshi.
+If you think you may be suffering from the effects of periodontal disease, contact Smiles of Trinity Family Dentistry today to schedule your appointment with Dr. Franceschi

 “The doctor and staff go the extra mile to make sure I am comfortable and understand exactly what is taking place.
 I have been a patient for over 5 years and am 110 percent satisfied.”
 Randee W.